 Ron Thompson Festival/Tournament, also known as All Winners Tournament, is always played during a Saturday or entire weekend in June (always the weekend between City Boys and Girls tournament).
 All teams participate and I try that all the referees who make themselves available participate.
 All age groups from U12 and under are considered participating in Festival, all age groups U13/U14 and older are considered participating in Tournament.
-Briefly: you just ref, don’t’ record as we keep no scores whatsoever no matter what the age group (the only difference is that older age groups of U14 and older play half an hour game usually meanwhile the U12 and younger play in smaller fields and 20 minutes games but it could vary from year to year).
+Briefly: you just ref, don’t’ record as we keep no scores whatsoever no matter what the age group.
 For full details see below:

-- Each ref who provides availability receives two or more games, depending on the qualifications, experience, time frame available, number of refs available etc.
+- Each ref who provides availability receives one, two, or more games, depending on the qualifications, experience, time frame available, number of refs available etc.

 - These are short games, straight short game, not two halves.

 - All games are straight 30 minutes, no halves, straight 30 minutes for all games for all divisions.

 - You will also indicate the time of the day that you are available.
 A.M. only, or P.M. only, or all day, which allows the head ref to know as to when during the day to assign you the games.

 - You will receive the info about your games from the Head Ref and you will have to confirm your assignments with him.